Great Sand Dunes National Park and Preserve: Settler exploration

 In 1694, Don Diego de Vargas became the first European known to have entered the San Luis Valley, although herders and hunters from the Spanish colonies in present-day northern New Mexico probably entered the valley as early as 1598.
 De Vargas and his men hunted a herd of 500 bison in the southern part of the valley before returning to Santa Fe.
 In 1776, Juan Bautista de Anza and an entourage of men and livestock probably passed near the dunes as they returned from a punitive raid against a group of Comanches.
 At this time, the valley was a travel route between the High Plains and Santa Fe for Comanches, Utes, and Spanish soldiers.
 The dunes were likely a visible landmark for travelers along the trail.

 The first known writings about Great Sand Dunes appear in Zebulon Pike's journals of 1807.
 As Lewis and Clark's expedition was returning east, U.S. Army Lt.
 Pike was commissioned to explore as far west as the Arkansas and Red Rivers.
 By the end of November 1806, Pike and his men had reached the site of today's Pueblo, Colorado.
 Still pushing southwest, and confused about the location of the Arkansas River, Pike crossed the Sangre de Cristos just above the Great Sand Dunes.

 In 1848, John C. Frémont was hired to find a railroad route from St. Louis to California.
 He crossed the Sangre de Cristos into the San Luis Valley in winter, courting disaster but proving that a winter crossing of this range was possible.
 He was followed in 1853 by Captain John Gunnison of the Corps of Topographical Engineers.
-Gunnison's party crossed the dunefield on horseback.
+Gunnison's party crossed the dune field on horseback.

 19th & 20th century settlement

 In the years that followed, the Rockies were gradually explored, treaties were signed and broken with resident tribes, and people with widely differing goals entered the San Luis Valley from the United States and Mexico.
 In 1852, Fort Massachusetts was built and then relocated to Fort Garland, about 20 mi southeast of the Great Sand Dunes, to safeguard travel for settlers following the explorers into the valley.
 Although many settlers arrived via the trails from Santa Fe or La Veta Pass, several routes over the Sangre de Cristos into the valley were well-known to American Indians and increasingly used by settlers in the late 1800s.
 Medano Pass, also known as Sand Hill Pass, and Mosca Pass, also called Robidoux's Pass, offered more direct routes from the growing front range cities and dropped into the valley just east of the Great Sand Dunes.
 Trails were improved into wagon routes and eventually into rough roads.
-The Mosca Pass Toll Road was developed in the 1870s, and stages and the mail route used it regularly until about 1911, when the western portion was damaged in a flash flood.
+The Mosca Pass Toll Road was developed in the 1870s and stages and the mail route used it regularly until about 1911, when the western portion was damaged in a flash flood.
 Partially rebuilt at times in the 1930s through the 1950s, the road was repeatedly closed due to flood damage and is now a hiking trail.